aramis-lab/leaspy/docs/index.md

 #### License

-The package is distributed under the BSD 3-Clause license.
+The package is distributed under the GNU LESSER GENERAL PUBLIC LICENSE.

 ### Further information